Brikwerk/whiteboard-vision/Project Reporting.md

 - Both licenses are fairly similar in that they are quite permissive, however, the Apache license has a couple of extra clauses:
     - Your product cannot present that it is endorsed by the Apache Foundation in any way.
     - Any modifications of the original source code must be explicitly noted.
 All modifications must be preserved in the source.

+### Next Week

+- Look into auto-optimization of arguments.
+Is this possible?
+- Text detection + OCR with text file output.
+Output on 10-15 images.